pingcap/tidb/pkg/extension/README.md

 }
 ```

-You can see that `SessionHandler` provides several fields to custom.
-These fields are empty by default, which means if you don't set them, the framework will do nothing when the corresponding event happens.
+`SessionHandler` offers several customizable fields.
+These fields default to empty, implying that if left unset, the framework will not perform any actions when corresponding events occur.

 **OnConnectionEvent**

-You can use `OnConnectionEvent` to listen to all connection events.
-The "connection events" here do not contain some events related to statements.
-The types of all connection events is defined by `ConnEventTp`, some important types are listed below:
+The `OnConnectionEvent` function is used to observe all connection events.
+The types of connection events are defined by `ConnEventTp`, with key types including:

-- `ConnConnected`: A new connection is created, but not authenticated yet.
+- `ConnConnected`: the creation of a new connection that is not yet authenticated.
-- `ConnHandshakeAccepted`: A connection is authenticated successfully.
+- `ConnHandshakeAccepted`: successful authentication of a connection.
-- `ConnHandshakeRejected`: A connection is rejected because of authentication failure.
+- `ConnHandshakeRejected`: rejection due to authentication failure.
-- `ConnClose`: A connection is closed.
+- `ConnClose`: the close of a connection.

-Please notice that `OnConnectionEvent` does not return any error that means it is always expected to success, if any error occurs in your custom code, you should handle it by your self before the function returns.
-In the other words, `OnConnectionEvent` does not affect the connection flow; it is just a "listener."
+It is important to note that `OnConnectionEvent` does not return errors; it is designed as a listener, and any encountered errors in custom code must be managed before the function concludes.
+In essence, **`OnConnectionEvent`** does not disrupt the connection flow but merely observes.

 **OnStmtEvent**

-`OnStmtEvent` is used to listen to events related to statements.
-Like `OnConnectionEvent`, it is a listener and does not affect the statement flow.
-The types of all statement events is defined by `StmtEventTp`, some important types are listed below:
+`OnStmtEvent` serves to monitor events related to statements.
+Similar to `OnConnectionEvent`, it functions as a listener without influencing the statement flow.
+Statement event types, defined by `StmtEventTp`, include:

-- `StmtError`: A statement is finished with an error.
+- `StmtError`: Denoting the completion of a statement with an error.
-- `StmtSuccess`: A statement is finished successfully.
+- `StmtSuccess`: Indicating the successful completion of a statement.

-### Register Extension with Options
+### **Registering Extensions with Options**

-Except for `extension.WithSessionHandlerFactory`, we also have other options to custom the extension.
-All of them can be registered using `extension.Register` function, for example:
+In addition to `extension.WithSessionHandlerFactory`, various options are available for extension customization.
+All options can be registered using the `extension.Register` function.
+For instance:

 ```go
 	err := extension.Register(